kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(2\) There are errors in two consecutive transmissions of Basic Data Words 1, 2, 4 or 5.

-\(3\) There is a reduction in the radiated power to a level not less than that specified in §§171.313(a)(4) or 171.313(g)(4) for a period of more than one second.
+\(3\) There is a reduction in the radiated power to a level not less than that specified in §[[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.313   Azimuth performance requirements.|§171.313]](a)(4) or 171.313(g)(4) for a period of more than one second.

 \(4\) There is an error in the preamble DPSK transmissions which occurs more than once in any one second period.

-\(5\) There is an error in the time division multiplex synchronization of a particular azimuth function that the requirement specified in §171.311(e) is not satisfied and if this condition persists for more than one second.
+\(5\) There is an error in the time division multiplex synchronization of a particular azimuth function that the requirement specified in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.311   Signal format requirements.|§171.311]](e) is not satisfied and if this condition persists for more than one second.

 \(6\) A failure of the monitor is detected.